ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 Github
 ------
-In the issue tracker, subjects that contain explanations that should probably be included in the documentation can me labeled `*docs*. <https://github.com/OpenShot/openshot-qt/labels/docs>`_
+In the issue tracker, subjects that contain explanations that should probably be included in the documentation can be labeled ** `docs. <https://github.com/OpenShot/openshot-qt/labels/docs>`_ **
-Questions that are answered often in github or reddit can be tagged *FAQ* / are tagged *question*
+Questions that are answered often in github or reddit can be tagged *FAQ* / are tagged **question**

 ..
 TODO: Add link reddit + link github